What is copyediting?

 - In fiction, checking that characters’ physical characteristics (such as eye colour) and names stay the same, making sure the timeline and the fictional world hold together, and keeping the narrative voice consistent (for example, making sure it doesn’t leap from first person to third person).

-Correcting and consistency:
+Correcting and making consistent:

 - Correcting errors or inconsistencies in spelling, punctuation, grammar, style and usage.